Let the (Electoral College)

 And then on election night 2016 Mr. Trump beat Mrs. Clinton by being the first to get above the minimum 270 electoral votes to become president, instead of counting total citizen votes from all states combined.

-To get some idea of the accuracy of this perception of hearing almost nothing about abolishing the electoral college, as far back as mid-October, 2010 I searched for the phrase "abolish electoral college" (without quotes), using [what at that time was] Google's very recently released "Instant Search" feature.
+To get some idea of the accuracy of this perception of hearing almost nothing about abolishing the electoral college, as far back as mid-October, 2010 I searched for the phrase "abolish electoral college" (without quotes), using [what at that time was] google's very recently released "Instant Search" feature. ( "Bing" also offers that same feature and equal or better quality results ).

 When I completed typing the word "abolish", none of the 10 predictions was "electoral college", but as soon as I typed the "e" starting "electoral", the first line said "abolish electoral college".
-Google said that there were "about 47,500 results" for that search query phrase.
+The results said that there were "about 47,500 results" for that search query phrase.

 Yes that's not tiny in absolute terms, yet see how that compares to the number of results for very frequently searched-for phrases: 31,200,000 results for "lose weight fast", 53,900,000 results for "cheap car insurance" and 634,000,000 results for "Obama" (all without quotes also in October 2010, now those totals would surely be much higher).